 RF Rotary Joints Are Used For

 RF rotary joints, also known as RF slip rings, are used in a variety of applications where high-frequency signals need to be transmitted between stationary and rotating components.
-Some common uses for RF rotary joints include:
+Some common uses for RF rotary joint include:

 Radar systems: RF rotary joints are used in radar systems to transmit high-frequency signals between stationary and rotating components, such as between the radar antenna and the radar receiver.